joehahn/grid_walker/README.md

 ![](figs/goal.png)
 and changes the game_state from 'running' to 'goal' to indicate the conclusion of this the game.
-The pit P is a hazard, and moving the agent there ends the game with a reward of -10.
+The pit P is a hazard, and moving the agent there ends the game with reward -10.
 Also the agent is not allowed to move onto wall W or beyond the 6x6 grid, and trying do so generates a reward of -3.

 The purpose of the grid_walker demo is to build a neural-network based AI that will